Nikhil-1503/30-days-of-javascript/README.md

 1. Async function
     - Write an asynchronous loop function that iterates over an array and performs an asynchronous operation on each element.

+1. Deeply equal
+    - Write a function to deeply compare two objects for equality.